 • Broth – Use low-sodium beef broth to coat the beef and keep it tender.

-• Flour – Regular all-purpose flour is used to sear the beef and lock in its flavor.
-Alternatively, use a 1:1 gluten-free mix instead.
+• Flour – Regular all-purpose flour helps sear the beef and lock in its flavor.
+If needed, use a 1:1 gluten-free mix instead.

 • Salt and Pepper – Add as little or as much as you wish.